carpentries/instructor-training/episodes/13-second-welcome.md

 focus on the specifics of teaching Software Carpentry, Data Carpentry, and Library Carpentry workshops.
 We will review specific
 teaching practices we follow at our workshops and practice using some of them.
-One of the most important practices in the Carpentries is participatory live coding.
+One of the most important practices in The Carpentries is participatory live coding.
 We'll spend some time practicing this skill for multiple reasons: one, you rarely find this approach in a current university setting so it's good to try it out, but also, this will give us a chance to continue developing skills we discussed yesterday that help improve our teaching: reflective practice and providing (and receiving!) constructive feedback.
-Finally, we will conclude our training with a discussion about workshop logistics that will help you in preparing to teach your first workshop and become involved in the Carpentries community.
+Finally, we will conclude our training with a discussion about workshop logistics that will help you in preparing to teach your first workshop and become involved in The Carpentries community.

 > ## Questions
 >